areeburrub/PPS-Assignments/Program - 7/Aim and Logic.md

 ## Aim

-Write a program to determine the root of quadratic equation
+Write a program to find the largest number using nested if-else statement

 ## Logic

-Root 1 and Root 2 = (-b ± √ (b² - 4ac) )/2a
+Compare two numbers then compare the greater one th third number